donovanallen/toucan-react/README.md

 <!-- This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps. -->

-Local developments instructions coming soon!
+Local development instructions coming soon!

 <!-- ### Prerequisites -->